freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Stimulus.md

 ## Stimulus Class

-The abstract class which serves as the blueprint for all classes which will represent different types of experimental stimuli
+This abstract class serves as the blueprint for all classes which will represent different types of experimental stimuli

 ```csharp
 public abstract class Stimulus